Picked the rose one early morn

 - Squad 4: The gentian, symbolising 'Those Who Grieve are Loved'.
 This division is trained to fight but most of its duties revolve around medical support.

 - Squad 5: The Lily-of-the-Valley, this symbolises Pure Love, Sacrifice and Danger.
-Tragically subverted since this is the division Aizen captained and Hinamori loved him unconditionally, placing her in the most danger of anyone by being his Number Two.
+Subverted since this is the division Aizen captained and Hinamori loved him unconditionally, placing her in the most danger of anyone by being his Number Two.

 - Squad 6: The camellia, which symbolises 'Pure Reason' and is the division of law-abiding Captain Kuchiki.